KayelGee/token-attacher/README.md

 **[Systems]**: *any*
 **[Languages]**: *English*

-Attach Walls to Tokens, so they move and rotate when the token moves or rotates.
+Attach anything(except other tokens) to tokens, so that they move when the token moves and rotate/move when the token rotates.

+To be able to attach measure templates, lights, sounds and journals you need the select-tool-everywhere module, as of writing this there is no select tool in those controls.

 ## Installation